wright96d/supconvert/README.md

 | `-r`, `--ref` | Match the peak brightness of a reference `.sup` file |
 | `-c`, `--lut` | Apply a 17, 33, or 65 point `.cube` 3D LUT |

 If no mode or other flags are specified, supconvert defaults to tonemapping at 58%.
-All tonemapping modes display brightness in nits under 65%. (--nits overrides threshold) The HDR pipeline follows the SDR to HDR conversion formula outlined in BT.2408 §5.1.2.
+All brightness mapping modes display brightness in nits under 65%. (--nits overrides threshold) The HDR pipeline follows the SDR to HDR conversion formula outlined in BT.2408 §5.1.2.

 ## Gamma